 Mr. Song Qinghua is an external Supervisor of the Company.
 He is currently a doctor, professor and an expert receiving Special Government Allowances from the State Council.
 Mr. Song was successively a visiting scholar at Saint Mary's University in Canada, University of Rhode Island in the United States, and University of Cincinnati in the United States.
 He served as the Vice President and President of the School of Finance of Zhongnan University of Economics and Law.
-He is currently a professor and doctoral advisor of the School of Finance of Zhongnan University for Finance and Banking and a committee member of the Finance Professional Education Steering Committee of Higher College of the Ministry of Education, an independent director of Chongqing Rural Commercial Bank Co., Ltd. and a supervisor of Guangzhou Ruimao Management Consulting Co., Ltd. (廣州睿茂管理諮詢有限公司).
+He is currently a professor and doctoral advisor of the School of Finance of Zhongnan University of Economics and Law and serves as a committee member of China Society for Finance and Banking and a committee member of the Finance Professional Education Steering Committee of Higher College of the Ministry of Education, an independent director of Chongqing Rural Commercial Bank Co., Ltd. and a supervisor of Guangzhou Ruimao Management Consulting Co., Ltd. (廣州睿茂管理諮詢有限公司).